rickcox/Hepta-Pi/README.md

 # Hepta-Pi
 This is a Compute Cluser of 7 Raspberrry Pi CM4 sized boards.
-One of the boards (Module 0) has a fairly full.compliment of I/O. Boards 1-4, mounted on the top, have HDMI and a single USB port, so can be debugged with a keyboard and monitor.
+One of the boards (Module 0) has a fairly full compliment of I/O. Boards 1-4, also mounted on the top, have an HDMI and a single USB port, so can be debugged with a keyboard and monitor.
 Boards 5-6 are mounted on the bottom, and have a bare minimum of I/O.  All 7 boards are connected to an on-board 1G ethernet switch, which has 1 external connector.
+The overall board size is 150X150mm.
+The whole thing is powered from a 12V barrel jack.

 I had initially conceived this as a CPU based crypto curency miner, but I later discovered that the ARM based CM4 boards and their competitors are not very effective crypto miners.